cldme/aws-lambda/README.md

 - [Installing the AWS VS Code Toolkit](https://docs.aws.amazon.com/toolkit-for-vscode/latest/userguide/setup-toolkit.html)

 # Setup
 The setup process for configuring an AWS account with all the required prerequisits in order to start developing with AWS Lambdas can be found [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
+The guidelines below assume you have configured your AWS CLI credentials and have installed the AWS CDK CLI.
+**Note:** most of the provided code snippets work on Linux and MacOS, however the setup is very similar for Windows as well.

 This is a blank project for Python development with CDK.
 The `cdk.json` file tells the CDK Toolkit how to execute your app.
 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the .env directory.
 To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.